viamrobotics/docs/docs/program/CLI.md

 If a browser window does not open, the CLI will present a URL for you to manually open in your browser.
 Follow the instructions to complete the authentication process.

-A successfully authenticated session will be valid for 24 hours, unless you explicitly [log out](#logout).
+A successfully authenticated session is valid for 24 hours, unless you explicitly [log out](#logout).

 ## Manage your robots with the Viam CLI